Matthias Gromeier: Phase 1 Clinical Trial

 In 2011, 20-year-old nursing student Stephanie Lipscomb was diagnosed with glioblastoma, as doctors found a tennis-ball-sized tumor in her brain.
 After unsuccessful attempts at radiation and chemotherapy, 98% of Lipscomb's tumor was surgically removed However, her glioblastoma diagnosis returned in 2012.
 With recurrent glioblastoma, Lipscomb became the first patient in Gromeier's phase 1 clinical trial in May 2012.
 After an MRI revealed that the tumor had inflamed in October, indicating that the immune system had awakened and had begun to fight the cancerous cells, Lipscomb became the first successful patient in the trial.

 Doctors have concluded that the polio virus initiates the killing, but the immune system possesses sole responsibility, once activated.
 Upon her enrollment in the trial, Lipscomb's tumor shrank consistently for 21 months, until it eventually disappeared completely.
 She is cancer-free; the only thing that remains is a hole, an artifact of early surgery.

 With the early success, the team raised the dose in the next few patients in hope of an even better result.
 Donna Clegg, a 60-year-old social worker from Idaho, was the 14th patient in the trial (also facing a glioblastoma diagnosis).
 In an attempt to hasten the eradication of glioblastoma tumors, doctors opted to use Clegg to test an increased dose.
 Clegg's polio infusion was three times more potent than the one that worked for Lipscomb.
 In Clegg, doctors saw the expected inflammation as her immune system attacked the tumor.
 But the higher dose caused an immune response that was much too powerful: the inflammation put so much pressure on her brain, she became partially paralyzed.
 This caused Clegg to drop out of the trial.

 As of March 2015, there had been 22 patients in the polio trial: 11 died, with 6 of those having been served the higher dose.
 The other 11 continued to improve: four were in remission.

 When asked about the first two patients in the trial, Dr. Darell Bigner, head of the study and of Duke's brain tumor center, provided, “Oh absolutely...[it’s fair to say they are] in remission and I think they would tell you that they consider themselves normal again...I’m very reluctant to use the ‘cure’ word...because we don't know how long it takes to say that a glioblastoma has been cured, but I am beginning to think about it”.

-Dr. Gromeier, the creator of the virus, has been testing this therapy against a number of other cancers in a laboratory setting.
-Similar studies have been (or are imminently being) done for lung cancers, breast cancers, colorectal cancers, prostate cancers, pancreatic cancers, liver cancers, and renal cancers.